-While the pigs are slaughtered at a younger age, as they get close to slaughter weight some may develop mounting behaviour.
-As gilts are smaller than males they can often suffer lameness problems from injury during mounting, as well as skin lesions suffered by both males and females.
+Although the pigs are slaughtered at a younger age, as they get close to slaughter weight, some may develop mounting behaviour.
+Gilts (young female pigs) are smaller than males and they can be injured during mounting, sometimes leading to lameness.
+Both males and females may also suffer from cuts and abrasions leading to skin lesions.
 It is therefore recommended that the males and females are separated to help reduce this risk.

 People’s sensitivity to boar taint varies between nationalities and sexes and some argue that even those slaughtered at a younger age may have boar taint.
 Where this is an issue technology is being developed to detect the scent of boar taint on carcasses at the slaughterhouse.
 Alternatively a person sensitive to boar taint can be employed to use the human nose to detect the smell after singing a small area of meat while the carcass is on the line.
 However, countries currently do not agree of what is an acceptable level of ‘boar taint’ smell and the test is very subjective.

 In some countries, a vaccination called Improvac is used as an alternative to surgical castration, by delaying the maturity of pigs.
 The vaccination cannot be found in the meat and is perfectly safe.
 It is not a hormone and should not be referred to as chemical castration which is when toxic chemicals are injected into the testes directly, causing pain and irreparable damage.